User Guide

 Apply automatic fixes to formatting issues:

-reqvire format --dry-run
+reqvire format --fix

 Traceability

-Track relationships between requirements using traceability features.
+Track relationships between requirements and verifications using traceability features.

 reqvire traces